 Local Newspaper and Plantation Newsletter Article

-Each month one of our members writes a column of gardening advice which appears in the local newspaper, “The Island Packet,” and in our neighborhood newsletter, “Plantation Living Magazine,” which includes meeting announcements and an open invitation to attend our meetings.
+Each month one of our members writes a column of gardening advice which appears in our neighborhood newsletter, “Plantation Living Magazine,” which also includes meeting announcements and an open invitation to attend our meetings.